maartenba/maartenba.github.io/src/data/blog/2008-01-23-aspnet-session-state-partitioning.md

      }
     #endregion
  }

 ```

-<p>Basically, you just have to implement the interface <em>System.Web.IPartitionResolver</em>, which is the contract ASP.NET uses to determine the session state server's connection string.
-The <em>ResolvePartition</em> method is called with the current session id in it, and allows you to return the connection string that should be used for that specific session id.</p>
+Basically, you just have to implement the interface *System.Web.IPartitionResolver*, which is the contract ASP.NET uses to determine the session state server's connection string.
+The *ResolvePartition* method is called with the current session id in it, and allows you to return the connection string that should be used for that specific session id.

-<h2>3.
-Update your web.config</h2>
+## 3. Update your web.config

-<p>Most probably, you'll have a web.config which looks like this:
+Most probably, you'll have a web.config which looks like this:

 ```xml
 <configuration>